Social Psychology 2 2017/2018

 Social Psychology 1

 1. Lectures ; 2.
-Group work dealing conducting an investigation.
+Group work consisting of a research project.
 3. Presentations / oral work defenses.
-All classes involve critical reflection components and debate on the topics taught .
+All classes involve critical reflection components and debate on the topics taught.

-This course , includes the following time points : completion of a work, and oral presentation to the class defense and realization of two mini -tests.
-Attendance will be considered .
+This course includes the following time points: completion of a group work with oral presentation to the class, realization of one mini-tests, completion of an exam.
+Attendance will be considered.

 Body of Work